Permafrost/Tundra/README.md

 * `$encoding.output` is an optional character set used to encode the split text datum if the specified `$mode.output` is a byte array or stream.
 Defaults to [UTF-8].
+* `$validate.input?` is an optional boolean flag which when `true` will validate the input content against the given `$schema.input`, and throw an exception if the content is invalid.
+Defaults to `false`.
+* `$validate.output?` is an optional boolean flag which when `true` will validate each output content against the appropriate schema, and throw an exception if the content is invalid.
+Defaults to `false`.
 * `$mode.output` is an optional choice of stream, bytes, or string which specifies the type of object each item in `$contents` is returned as.
   Defaults to stream.